reevafaisal/logo-scout-page/README.md

 - Paste any public webpage url into the search bar ([test links provided below](./index.html#test-links)).
 - Click any of the iamges produced to view the the specific webpage it has been crawled from.

+**Note:**
+- Due to API usage restrictions, I have restricted the number of subpages that can be crawled to prevent exponenetial increases in number of images that need to be classified.

+---

 ## Test Links
 - [https://jekyllrb.com/](https://jekyllrb.com/)